There are two types of indexes available for meta query usage on VIP:

-meta_key to “ get_post_meta( $id, 'primary_category’), you would need to iterate over possible values of get_post_meta( $id, 'primary_category_sports’)).
+meta_key to “ get_post_meta( $id, 'primary_category’) and you would need to iterate over possible values of get_post_meta( $id, 'primary_category_sports’)).
 If you need to do both, it’s possible to use a “ primary_category” and a “ meta_key that both update when the primary category changes.
-Another, better, solution for this particular use case would be to use a hidden taxonomy named primary_category and have the categories be terms.
+A better solution for this particular use case would be to use a hidden taxonomy named primary_category and have the categories be terms.

-One caveat to note is that if you are using Elasticsearch on your site (regardless of whether it’s for a particular query or just in general) having multiple distinct meta_keys such as the example of non-binary situations could potentially cause severe performance problems.
-This is based on the way Elasticsearch will store the data and not how it queries the data and therefore it doesn’t matter if you are using Elasticsearch for that particular query or not.
+The combination of using Elasticsearch on your site (regardless of whether it’s for a particular query or just in general) and having multiple distinct meta_keys (e.g. non-binary situations) could potentially cause severe performance problems based on the way Elasticsearch stores the data and not how it queries the data.